 Linking up with local agencies who can offer expertise to the residents of Sheerwater and Maybury to help transform our communities.
 We provide a space for them to meet with people and plan to initiate projects to meet local needs like career advice, computer usage, drop-in sessions.

-A grassroots movement volunteering within the community, notably offering hot drinks table on Friday evenings in Woking town centre - sharing the Gospel and praying for people.
+Hot drinks table on Friday evenings in Woking town centre - sharing the Gospel and praying for people.

 South Woking Community Food Bank